anish000kumar/redux-box/readme.md

 Redux box emphasizes on dividing the whole application into multiple modules.
 Each of these modules manages it's state seperately, with the help of 4 segments:

 1. state
-(this  file specifies the initial state of the module)
+(It specifies the initial state of the module)

 2. mutations
-(this file specifies the function to be run when a specific action is dispatched, it's same as reducer but clutter-free)
+(It specifies the function to be run when a specific action is dispatched, it's same as reducer but clutter-free)

 3. actions
 (it contains the actionCreators for your store.
 Each method of this object must return an action object  )